-As it happened, a work trip to Las Vegas left us with a free weekend.
-Since we didn’t have enough time to get up to Kanab, Utah and the Vermilion Cliffs National Monument, the Grand Canyon turned out to be both an easy and the perfect weekend getaway for us.
+As it happened, a work trip to Las Vegas left us with a long, free weekend.
+Since we didn’t have enough time to get up to Kanab, Utah and the Vermilion Cliffs National Monument, this massive canyon in Arizona turned out to be both an easy and the perfect weekend getaway for us.

-We tried to plan our trip to pick up the light at the right times in the Canyon.
+We tried to plan our trip to pick up the light at the right times in the canyon.
 That meant going to the east on the Desert View Drive first.
 Hermit Road had the best views.
 Then, later in the day as the sun moved west, we took the Hermit Road all the way out to the end.